scorpido74/azure-docs.nl-nl/articles/azure-monitor/app/java-filter-telemetry.md

 ```

-### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2.
-Het filter in het configuratiebestand aanroepen
+### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2. aanroepen van het filter in het configuratie bestand

-In ApplicationInsights.xml:
+In ApplicationInsights.
+XML:

 ```XML